Aging changes in skin

 EFFECT OF CHANGES

 As you age, you are at increased risk for skin injury.
-Your skin is thinner, more fragile, and you lose the protective fat layer.
+Your skin is thinner, more fragile, and you lose some of the protective fat layer.
 You also may be less able to sense touch, pressure, vibration, heat, and cold.

 Rubbing or pulling on the skin can cause skin tears.
 Fragile blood vessels can break easily.
 Bruises, flat collections of blood (purpura), and raised collections of blood (hematomas) may form after even a minor injury.